MikeHannon/tempRepo/201M in MVC.md

 ```

 The first command (`makemigrations`) tells Django:
 >"Look and see if there have been any changes to the models files in our apps.
-If so, create the code (using built-in Django method) that represents those changes."
+If so, create the code (using built-in Django methods) that represents those changes."

 The second command (`migrate`) says:
 > **Forward engineer** those changes into our database!
 (I.e. turn the code generated inside a migration file into SQL commands and run those commands in local memory)